 More bad news for the state of Georgia.
 A ransomware attack on police networks in Lawrenceville encrypted electronic reports and body camera videos.
 No ransom demand was received, but the FBI and private cybersecurity experts are working on the case while the computers remain down.
 Investigators believe that the ransomware virus breached the system back in March.
 The attack occurred on the same weekend that computers in Henry County and the Blackshear Police Department got hit, and it used the same virus.

 News Channel 5 Nashville: College Planning Website Suffers Data Breach

 A vendor used by the Tennessee Higher Education Commission and Department of Education experienced a data breach, exposing the information of students.
-The vendor is Graduation Alliance, which hosts career planning website CollegeforTN.org for THEC.
-Independent forensic experts are on the case, although the website will not come back online until the investigation is complete.
+The vendor is Graduation Alliance, which hosts a career planning website called CollegeforTN.org for THEC.
+Independent forensic experts are on the case, although the site will not come back online until the investigation is complete.

 SC Magazine: Cyberattack Strikes Vigo County

 On July 23, a ransomware attack hit Vigo County in Indiana.
 Officials are still assessing the damage, but the scope of the attack was limited to the courthouse and government center.
 No ransom request was received, but the county does carry a cyber insurance policy to cover any damages.
 Vigo County contains the City of Terre Haute, but city networks were not affected by the attack.

 The Commercial Appeal (Memphis): FBI Investigating After Collierville Hit By Ransomware Attack

 Another day, another Ryuk ransomware attack against an American city.
 A July 18 cyberattack on Collierville, a Tennessee city with a population of 50,000, impacted numerous municipal services.
 The City expects utility bills to go out later than usual, while the city library checks out books by hand.
 Although the FBI is on the case, it is still expected to take several weeks for Collierville to recover fully.